aliallam123/Python-Bootcamp/README.md

 # Python-Bootcamp
 Hey there! 👋

 Welcome to my Python Bootcamp repo!
-This is where I’ll be sharing everything I learn as I dive into a Python bootcamp course on Udemy.
+This is where I’ll be sharing everything I learn as I dive into a Python course on Udemy.
 Expect to see this space constantly evolving as I pick up new skills, write more code, and experiment with different projects.

 ## What You’ll Find Here